sageandpine/triad-audio-player/README.md

 # Triad audio player

-### Beta Testing Note:
+### Beta Testing Notes:
+* Be sure to install pygame & tinytag
+   - python3 -m pip install -U pygame --user
+   - pip install tinytag
-* When using the OPEN button you are choosing a directory.
+* ~~When using the OPEN button you are choosing a directory.
 Click all the way into the directory/album where the mp3 files are.
 You won't see the mp3 files.
 That's normal and you can open it from here.
 The files will auto-populate.
-May switch to multi-file selction later.
+May switch to multi-file selction later.~~

 ---